recomputation/website/source/cp2013/ABGL.markdown

 ## Quick Instructions for running

 *Note:* Unfortunately we are not able to distribute the full experiment, because it includes a portfolio of MaxSAT solvers which we do not have the licence permission to distribute.
+All of the problem instances the experiments were run on are part of the virtual machine, but no solvers are.
+The virtual machine assumes that the directory it is started from contains a directory "solvers/" that contains the actual solver binaries.
+It will run all executable files in that directory on all problem instances.
+If there are no solvers in the specified place, nothing will be run.

-For further details please contact the authors.
-The following instructions apply to the partial experiment we are able to distribute.
+For a list of solvers used and more information, please contact the authors.

 These instructions should work in a unix-like system with vagrant and VirtualBox installed.